An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 -

-Knowledge article generation: When an agent solves a tough problem, the AI can draft a knowledge base article based on the solution.
-This is great for capturing that valuable know-how that might otherwise disappear, making it available for the next person who runs into the same issue.
+Knowledge article generation: When an agent solves a tough problem, Now Assist can draft a knowledge base article based on the solution.
+This is useful for capturing institutional knowledge and making it available for the next person who runs into the same issue.

 For your developers and admins